dqwyy/dqwyy.github.io/source/_posts/GFW-Circumvention.md

 * [iShadow](http://ss.ishadowx.com/index.html)
 Alternate URL: <http://isx.yt/> & <http://isx.tn/>
 Send any text email to the following address to get the latest link: <admin@ishadowsocks.com>
 iShadow provides 9 free accounts for shadowsocks.
 All servers will be reset and change its password in 00:00, 6:00 and 12:00 (UTC+8) everyday.
-A Japan server is shown below as a QR Code.
+For example, a Japan server is shown below as a QR Code.
 ![Sorry, the picture doesn't measure to load because of GFW, please use a VPN first.](http://ss.ishadowx.com/img/qr/jpa.png "Japan-Linode1 Server, please scan this QR Code with your Shadowsocks client")

 * [Shadowsocks8](http://ss8.6gg6.net/)